-- both the length (l{bar}) and the contrast (e.g. A{2b}) of the Fourier bars decrease along the morphological sequence Sb-Sbc-Sc, with bars in earlier types being longer and showing higher contrast; - a tight correlation between the bar strength Q_b and the bar contrast (e.g. A{2b} ; Figure 13a) is evident for Sbc-Sc types, while Sb galaxies seem to depart from the trend, being clearly separated in bar contrast measures; - longer bars are not necessarily stronger (as indicated by the torque measures), but longer bars show higher Fourier contrast (i.e. relative amplitudes), in very good agreement with theoretical predictions; - bar and spiral galactic components are independent in the sense
+(ii) a tight correlation between the bar strength Q_b and the bar contrast (e.g. A{2b} ; Fig. 13a) is evident for Sbc-Sc types, while Sb galaxies seem to depart from the trend, being clearly separated in bar contrast measures;

+(iii) longer bars are not necessarily stronger (as indicated by the torque measures), but longer bars show higher Fourier contrast (i.e. relative amplitudes), in very good agreement with theoretical predictions;

-- that the dynamical torque-strengths of the two components are not correlated; - the total strength Q_g is a very reliable tracer of the bar strength O_h; - for the large majority of the barred galaxies in our sample (\sim 74%) the strength of the bar dominates over the spiral arm strength ($Q_b > Q_s$), which is also noted in the OSU comparison sample; - barred and non-barred galaxies show similar spiral arm strengths Q_s , while the total non-axisymmetric strength Q_g is about 1.5 × larger in barred relative to the non-barred galaxies (in each morphological bin Sb-Sbc-Sc); - comparison with samples of galaxies of the same morphological types defined and selected without isolation criteria (e.g. OSU sample) indicates that the isolated CIG/AMIGA galaxies host longer Fourier bars and possibly have a different distribution of spiral torque strength Q_s ; - Fourier decomposition can reveal surprisingly rare cases of counterwinding spiral structure (e.g. KIG 652/NGC 5768); - our sample of isolated Sb-Sc galaxies is dominated by m=2 spiral arm multiplicity ($\sim 40\%$); - \bullet m = 2 & 3 spiral arm components appear present in \sim 28% of our sample and this rather large rate of occurrence may indicate a long time without external tidal perturbations (Elmegreen, Elmegreen & Montenegro 1992).
+(iv) bar and spiral galactic components are independent in the sense that the dynamical torque-strengths of the two components are not correlated;

+(v) the total strength Q_g is a very reliable tracer of the bar strength Q_b ;

+(vi) for the large majority of the barred galaxies in our sample (\sim 74 per cent) the strength of the bar dominates over the spiral arm strength ($Q{\rm b} > Q{\rm s}$), which is also noted in the OSU comparison sample;

+(vii) barred and non-barred galaxies show similar spiral arm strengths Q_s , while the total non-axisymmetric strength Q_g is about 1.5 times larger in barred relative to the non-barred galaxies (in each morphological bin Sb-Sbc-Sc);

+(viii) comparison with samples of galaxies of the same morphological types defined and selected without isolation criteria (e.g. OSU sample) indicates that the isolated CIG/AMIGA galaxies host longer Fourier bars and possibly have a different distribution of spiral torque strength Q_s ;

+(ix) Fourier decomposition can reveal surprisingly rare cases of counterwinding spiral structure (e.g. KIG 652/NGC 5768);

+(x) our sample of isolated Sb-Sc galaxies is dominated by m = 2 spiral arm multiplicity (~40 per cent);

+(xi) m = 2 and 3 spiral arm components appear present in ~ 28 per cent of our sample and this rather large rate of occurrence may indicate a long time without external tidal perturbations (Elmegreen et al. 1992).